 b.
 An LSE under state jurisdiction where the State Regulatory Authority has overridden the PRM established by the Transmission Provider is not eligible to select the RBDC Opt Out.

 c.
 An LSE selecting the RBDC Opt Out will be required to meet its Final PRMR for the entirety of its load and losses, and its entire share of LCR for each LRZ, for each Season.
+All ZRCs associated with a ZG Resource must be used as part of an LSE’s Fixed Resource Adequacy Plan (FRAP) or RBDC Opt Out.

 d.
 An LSE must provide an initial notification of its intent to elect the RBDC Opt Out no later than January 15th prior to the upcoming Planning Year.
 An LSE electing the RBDC Opt Out must submit its final plan for each LRZ to the Transmission Provider by the 7th Business Day of March prior to each Planning Year during the RBDC Opt Out Lock-In Period in order for the LSE to demonstrate that the LSE has designated ZRCs in order to meet the LSE’s Final PRMR, and share of LCR for each LRZ, for each Season.
 Market Participants using the RBDC Opt Out must submit all registrations for new and existing resources to be used in the RBDC Opt Out through the MECT consistent with the timelines established in the Business Practices Manual for Resource Adequacy.
 The RBDC Opt Out must include the LSE’s seasonal forecasted Coincident Peak Demand for each LRZ and also identify the ZRCs that the LSE owns, or has contractual rights to, in order to provide Planning Resources to meet its Final PRMR, and also its share of the LCR for each LRZ for each Season.
 The Transmission Provider will evaluate each LSE’s RBDC Opt Out on an annual basis to determine if it meets the LSE’s Final PRMR and the LSE’s share of LCR requirements for all Seasons.
 The Transmission Provider will notify the LSE prior to March 15th before the applicable Planning Year whether the submitted RBDC Opt Out meets the LSE’s Final PRMR, and share of LCR for each LRZ, requirement for each Season during the applicable Planning Year.
 The LSE must remedy any deficiencies in its RBDC Opt Out for each Season before the PRA offer window opens.